Trauma Therapy in Fort Collins, CO

 You didn't live through a war.
 There was no single catastrophic event you can point to and say, that's where it started.
 And yet, something happened.
 Something that shaped the way you move through the world, the way you love, the way you brace yourself for things that haven't happened yet.

-Throughout your life, difficult things have happened.
-They’ve come in many waves, slowly, over years.
-It began in the soil of childhood where your emotional needs weren’t a priority.
-Sure, on the surface, things were fine.
+It began in the soil of childhood, where your emotional needs weren't a priority.
+On the surface, things were fine.
 You had a roof over your head.
-You weren’t starving.
-The lights worked and there was a car in the garage.
+The lights worked.
 Everything seemed okay.

 Having a roof over your head doesn't mean you felt protected.
-Food on the table doesn’t mean you felt loved.
-Being provided for doesn't mean anyone ever really saw you.
+Food on the table doesn't mean you felt loved.
 What you got were basic needs.
 That is different than feeling safe, secure, and significant.

 Now you're an adult, and you're still doing it.
 Still bracing.
 Still performing.
 Still wondering why the people you love feel either too close or impossibly far away.